Are you tired of not finding the right job career path for your personality type?

 There’s one thing that holds true in life: “You can do anything you want”, you can learn a new skill, you can explore the ones you have already, or you can do both at the same time!
-Life’s about being put in more uncomfortable situations than the comfortable ones, that’s an important life lesson to keep locked and sealed in your mind.
+Life’s about being put in more uncomfortable situations than comfortable ones, that’s an important life lesson to keep locked and sealed in your mind.

-Has the article helped you narrow down, or at least focus in on something you would like to explore more of?
+Has the article helped you narrow down, or at least focus on something you would like to explore more of?
 I get that after this you shouldn’t know exactly what you want to do, so take some time and think about it.
-As an introvert, we like to over analyze our options, but sometimes its better to act more.
+As an introvert, we like to over-analyze our options, but sometimes it’s better to act more.

 If you wanted to ask me, I didn’t know a SINGLE thing about blogging and affiliate marketing, the internet was the last thing on my mind, seriously!
-Before I started doing what I am now, I was a business major, and hard working young 20 year old doing things I couldn’t get paid more for, and lost my job for factors out of my control, and most noticeably my mind was more inclined to mathematics.
+Before I started doing what I am now, I was a business major, and a hard-working young 20-year old doing things I couldn’t get paid more for and lost my job for factors out of my control, and most noticeably my mind was more inclined to mathematics.

 So Where Did Blogging Come From?:

 I’m laughing right there with you, honestly.
 It all came down to these factors:

 - Wanting a better life